 We fulfill our short-term cash requirements with cash generated from our operations and available borrowings.
-As a result, there were no amounts outstanding under the Secured Revolving Credit Facility at December 31, 2011.
+As a result, there were no amounts outstanding under the Secured Revolving Credit Facility at March 31, 2012.
 In addition, we have entered into a number of stand-alone, cash secured letter of credit agreements with banks.
 These facilities will continue to provide for future working capital and letter of credit needs collateralized by either cash or assets of the Company at our option, based on certain conditions and covenant compliance.
-We currently have \$28.5 million outstanding letters of credit under these facilities.
-As of December 31, 2011, we have secured our letters of credit under these facilities using cash collateral which is maintained in restricted accounts totaling \$29.6 million.
+We currently have \$24.6 million outstanding letters of credit under these facilities.
+As of March 31, 2012, we have secured our letters of credit under these facilities using cash collateral which is maintained in restricted accounts totaling \$29.6 million.
 In addition, we have elected to pledge approximately \$1.0 billion of inventory assets to our revolving credit facility.
-We believe that our \$550.0 million of cash and cash equivalents and restricted cash at December 31, 2011, cash generated from our operations and the availability of new debt and equity financing, if any, will be adequate to meet our liquidity needs during the remainder of fiscal 2012.
+We believe that our \$534.4 million of cash and cash equivalents and restricted cash at March 31, 2012, cash generated from our operations and the availability of new debt and equity financing, if any, will be adequate to meet our liquidity needs during the remainder of fiscal 2012.

 In addition to our continued focus on generation and preservation of cash, we are also focused on increasing our stockholders' equity and reducing our leverage.
 During fiscal 2012, one of our priorities is to pursue opportunities that would enable us to reduce our interest expense and extend the maturities of our debt.
-With this focus, we may decide to issue additional new common or preferred equity.
+With this focus, we decided to offer to exchange our Mandatory Convertible Subordinated Notes and Tangible Equity Units for common stock at a premium during the quarter ended March 31, 2012.
+This culmination of these transactions reduced our annual interest expense by approximately \$4.0 million.
+In the future, we may decide to issue additional new common or preferred equity.
 Any such new issuance may take the form of public or private offerings for cash, or such issuances may be used consummate acquisitions of businesses or assets, or to exchange for a portion of our outstanding debt.
 We may also from time to time seek to continue to retire or purchase our outstanding debt through cash repurchases or in exchange for other debt securities, in open market purchases, privately negotiated transactions or otherwise.
 In addition, any material variance from our projected operating results, could require us to obtain additional equity or debt financing.
-There can be no assurance that we will be able to complete any of these transactions in the future on favorable terms or at all.
+There can be no assurance that we will be able to complete any of these transactions in the future on favorable terms or at

-Stock Repurchases and Dividends Paid - The Company did not repurchase any shares in the open market during the three months ended December 31, 2011 or 2010.
+Stock Repurchases and Dividends Paid - The Company did not repurchase any shares in the open market during the six months ended March 31, 2012 or 2011.
 Any future stock repurchases, as allowed by our debt covenants, must be approved by the Company's Board of Directors or its Finance Committee.

 The indentures under which our Senior Notes were issued contain certain restrictive covenants, including limitations on the payment of dividends.
-At December 31, 2011, under the most restrictive covenants of each indenture, none of our retained earnings was available for cash dividends.
-Hence, there were no dividends paid during the three months ended December 31, 2011 or 2010.
+At March 31, 2012, under the most restrictive covenants of each indenture, none of our retained earnings was available for cash dividends.
+Hence, there were no dividends paid during the six months ended March 31, 2012 or 2011.